bclemenzi/secure-spring-boot/README.md

 secure-spring-boot
 ==============

-A simple spring-boot application that uses JWT to secure RESTful api endpoints.
-User authentication is performed with a secure passwordHash and salt scheme.
+A simple spring-boot application that uses JTW for securing RESTful api calls after user authentication.
+The user authentication is performed with a secure passwordHash and salt scheme.
+All in all, the process is a lot simpler than most people think...Spring can be customized in so many ways it all just becomes soup.
+So, hopefully this little project I built for you will clear things up and give you a solid base to work from.

 Files of Interest
 ------------------------------